shadeops/pbrt_v3-to-v4_migration/README.md

 ## Base Scene Description Changes
 * `WorldEnd` has been removed
+* New `ColorSpace "name"` graphics state Attribute(?)<br>
+Sets the ColorSpace to be "name" which defines the color space of spectrum parameters.
+Accepts the following builtin names -
+ * todo
 * bool types are no longer quoted
   * pbrt-v3 `"bool parm" ["true"]`
   * pbrt-v4 `"bool parm" [true]`